dsuryd/dotNetify-Elements/DevApp/server/Docs/Introduction.md

 ﻿## Introduction

 _DotNetify-Elements_ provide the building blocks that will make your web application development a breeze.
-Built on top of _dotNetify-React_, Elements are a set of customizable React components that you can readily connect to your cross-platform .NET back-end and get your data streaming in real-time with minimal effort.
+Built on top of _dotNetify-React_, Elements are a set of customizable React components that you can readily connect to your cross-platform .NET back-end and get your data streaming in real-time through WebSocket with minimal effort.

 _Elements_ incorporate and curate many other existing, widely-adopted open-source libraries to allow you to leverage the React community's tried-and-true favorites in your application with greater ease and speed, while forgoing the hassle of learning each of their idiosyncrasies.
 Each data-driven element is designed to be plug-and-play with your C# view models through reactive programming model, and with strong support for theming and customization.